May 2026 Visa Bulletin: Latest Dates, Priority Date Movement & Key Updates

 - Final Action Dates: When your green card can be approved

-For April 2026, the U.S. Citizenship and Immigration Services allows applicants to use the Dates for Filing chart.
+For May 2026, the U.S. Citizenship and Immigration Services allows family-based applicants to use the Dates for Filing chart and employment-based applicants to use the Final Action Dates chart.

 Monthly Movement